-Provision of specialized ongoing training in telecommunications/ICT.
+Build human capacity through provision of specialized ongoing training in all aspects of telecommunications/ICT.

-Internet Democracy Project, CDT, IFLA and Access, Civil Society: Build human capacity through provision of specialized ongoing training in all aspects of telecommunications/ICT.
+Internet Democracy Project, CDT, IFLA and Access, Civil Society: Build human capacity for all, in particular women, youth, elderly population, indigenous people and people with disabilities, through provision of specialized ongoing training in all aspects of telecommunications/ICTs, at the community, national, regional and international levels through engaging all stakeholders.

 Uruguay, Government: